jrschumacher/rushjs.io-website/pages/maintainer/setup_policies.md

 The  [rush-schema.json](https://github.com/microsoft/rushstack/blob/master/apps/rush-lib/src/schemas/rush.schema.json) JSON schema defines some additional settings you can specify in **rush.json**.

-## projectFolderMinDepth: Controlling folder size
+## projectFolderMinDepth: Controlling folder sizezx

 Rush repositories can grow very big.
 When you have lots of projects (and maybe several repositories), it's very useful to impose a standard structure that makes it immediately obvious which folders contain buildable projects.
 We suggest a convention like this: